hapify/hapify/docs/en/docs/code-samples/javascript.md

-# JavaScript code samples

-This document shows code samples in order to help you play JavaScript templates.
+This document provides code examples to help you play with JavaScript templates.

-## Pre-requisites
+## Prerequisites

-Before reading this article, we recommend that you read the documentation about [JavaScript templates](../usage).
+Before reading this article, we recommend that you read the documentation about [JavaScript templates](../reference/ejs-javascript.md).

-## Create indexes for MongoDB
+## Creating indexes for MongoDB

-This template will produce a JSON containing all indexes that should be created in MongoDB according to the field requirements.
+This template will produce a JSON containing all the indexes that must be created in MongoDB based on the field attributes.
-It creates an index for searchable or sortable fields or entity references.
+It creates an index for searchable, sortable fields or references.
 It also creates a unique index for unique fields and a text index for searchable string fields.

 === "JavaScript"